Niko-ich/FEniCS-full-Stokes/readme.md

 ## examples
 In the examples folder is the file run_fullStokes.py.
 If FEniCS and a compatible Python3 version are installed, that file should be executable with python3 run_fullStokes.py
+We also added some more examples.
+The results of these runs are in the corresponding folders.